RACE-Bench: A Reasoning-Augmented Benchmark for Repository-Level Code Agents on Feature Addition: Discussion

 \subsubsection{Internal Validity}

 A potential threat arises from the use of the \emph{LLM-as-Judge} in reasoning assessment, which may introduce evaluator bias in semantic matching.
 To mitigate this risk, we adopt a hybrid evaluation strategy.
 For tasks involving structured outputs (e.g., \emph{Specific Tasks}), we combine deterministic matching rules with semantic similarity checks, thereby reducing reliance on purely LLM-based judgments.
-Another threat comes from the construction of the \emph{Reasoning Ground Truth}, as several reasoning modules are generated with LLM assistance and may therefore contain inaccuracies or omissions.
-To mitigate this threat, we complement LLM-assisted construction with patch-driven analysis and further perform an LLM-assisted audit over all instances, followed by targeted human validation (Section~\ref{sec:human_validation}) to verify the semantic correctness and consistency of the resulting \emph{Reasoning Ground Truth}.
+Another threat comes from the construction of the \dx{\emph{Reference Reasoning}}, as several reasoning modules are generated with LLM assistance and may therefore contain inaccuracies or omissions.
+To mitigate this threat, we complement LLM-assisted construction with patch-driven analysis and further perform an LLM-assisted audit over all instances, followed by targeted human validation (Section~\ref{sec:human_validation}) to verify the semantic correctness and consistency of the resulting \dx{\emph{Reference Reasoning}}.
+Another threat concerns the LLM-based classifications used in Section~\ref{sec:LimitsofTests}.
+Although these analyses provide supporting evidence, their classifications have not been independently validated by human reviewers.
+Future work may further assess their reliability through manual checks.
 A further threat concerns potential randomness in agent evaluation.
 In our experiments, we report results from a single run for each instance, which may introduce variance.
 However, this design follows the \emph{first-attempt} evaluation setting commonly adopted in existing agent benchmarks~\cite{li2025fea,jimenez2023swe}, reflecting realistic deployment scenarios in which agents are expected to solve tasks without repeated retries.
 In addition, we set the generation temperature to 0 to ensure more stable and reproducible results.